Maine’s leading employers want you!

 Meet potential future employers

-Designed in partnership with many of Maine’s best-known businesses, the UNE Academy presented a unique opportunity for learners of all ages and experience levels to succeed in forging productive professional relationships and showcasing their abilities for potential future employers.
+Designed in partnership with many of Maine’s global businesses, the UNE Academy presented a unique opportunity for learners of all ages and experience levels to succeed in forging productive professional relationships and showcasing their abilities for potential future employers.

 What is the Academy?